Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 That fresh-out-of-the-box performance you get from your laptop when you boot it up for the first few times doesn’t last, unfortunately: as programs and files start to clutter up the system, and more and more software updates roll down the pipe, as the years go by you can start to see some serious slowdowns.

-You don’t have to just sit back and accept this gradual slide into obsolescence though—we’ve rounded up six of the most effective tricks for making your laptop feel like its younger self again.
+You don’t have to just sit back and accept this gradual slide into obsolescence though.
+We've rounded up the most effective tricks for making your laptop feel like its younger self again.
 Give some (or all) of these a try and it’ll be like having a brand new machine…. almost.

 What’s the difference between your computer when you got it and your computer now?
 A whole host of programs and apps, many of which you probably don’t even need any more.
 Uninstalling as many of them as you can should give your laptop a bit more room to breathe.

 As your laptop gets older, more and more of the applications you install will want to start up at the same time as the operating system.
-As this list grows, it can seriously impact the time it takes for your computer to get ready to use.
+As this list grows, and includes more things that you don't actually need, it can seriously impact the time it takes for your computer to wake up.

 On Windows, open Settings (via the cog icon on the Start menu), then choose Apps and Start-up to see a list of programs starting up with the OS.
 You can also launch Task Manager (search for it from the taskbar), then open the Start-up tab to disable more low-level processes.
 On macOS, from System Preferences (in the Apple menu), choose Users & Groups and then Login items.

-Don’t go too crazy here and start removing things that could be essential services (a quick web search should help with identification).
+Don’t go too crazy here and start removing things that could be essential services.
 Just take out the programs you recognize that you know don’t need to be launching alongside Windows or macOS.

-Whether your laptop uses an old mechanical hard disk drive or a more modern SSD, getting close to running out of storage space can have a negative impact on the performance of your computer.
+Whether your laptop uses an old mechanical hard disk drive or a more modern SSD, it will suffer if its drive is close to full.

 It’s not just that you’ve got nowhere to install apps and save files.
 Spare hard drive space is often used as an overflow for system memory.
 So when you’ve got too many programs or files open at once, Windows or macOS will temporarily park some of the data on disk until it’s needed again.